ethsu1/convnet_numpy/README.md

 gradient = convnet.backprop(lr, softmax)

-I wrote the neural network using numpy and tested my implementations against Pytorch to ensure my layers were doing the right operations.
-From this project, I gained a much deeper understanding of neural networks, specifically convolutional networks.
+# Testing: #
+For testing my implementation of a convolutional neural network and its end-to-end training, I wrote unit tests and compared them to Pytorch outputs.
+By comparing my outputs and gradients to the Pytorch's outputs and gradients, I also gained a better a sense of how gradients flow in Pytorch and how to debug a Pytorch model.

+You can run the tests via python test.py

 I wanted to display my results with a more user interactive method, so I decided to create and train the network on